marcouderzo/CSDemoParser/Worklog.md

 Make sure you `pip install selenium` before running the script.

-It basically loads the target player page where all his matches are listed, then select a match scraping the table, opening its "overview" page and then clicking the `More info on match page` button to get to the final page.
+It basically loads the target player page where all his matches are listed, then selects a match scraping the table, opening its "overview" page and then clicking the `More info on match page` button to get to the final page.
 Finally it downloads the match using the dedicated `GOTV Demo` button.

 Example: `Player: pashaBiceps`
 ```